-All service users have the right to live as normal a life as possible and to have the respect of those who support them.
-Sussex Health Care's philosophy is focused very much on a person centred, holistic approach to care, recognising the unique strengths and skills of each individual.
+Everyone has the right to live as normal a life as possible and to have the respect of those who support them.
+SHC's philosophy is focused on a person-centred, holistic approach to care, recognising the unique strengths and skills of each individual.

-The Laurels is a facility which provides 41 places for younger people with complex health needs which may include autism or physical and learning difficulties.
-The four bungalows provide spacious accommodation throughout.
-Each unit has 10 single ensuite rooms, each fitted with a track hoist system.
-The home has been equipped with all the latest technologies including a specialist gymnasium and the latest eye gaze and magic carpet systems.
-Service users can also access a salt cave and two hydrotherapy pools.
+The Laurels is a facility which provides 30 places for younger people with complex health needs, which may include autism or physical and/or learning disabilities.
+The three bungalows provide spacious accommodation throughout.
+Each bungalow has 10 single spacious en-suite rooms, each fitted with a track hoist system and are all able to fit equipment needed to provide specialist care, whilst allowing for a homely feel.
+Each bedroom can be decorated to each individual's preferences.
+The 'T BAR' is located centrally within the Laurels, which offers an entertainment venue for all in the home.
+The people we support can also access a salt cave and two hydrotherapy pools.

 - Experienced staff team